 The University of Nebraska Medical Center takes pride in its diverse population and is committed to providing all students the opportunity to take full advantage of its programs and facilities.
 In keeping with this philosophy, UNMC strives to eliminate architectural and programmatic barriers that may prevent qualified students with disabilities from obtaining an academic or professional degree.
 Reasonable accommodations (e.g. auxiliary aids and services or academic adjustments) are offered to provide students with disabilities an equal opportunity to participate in academic programs and to promote and facilitate the integration of students with disabilities into the mainstream of university academic life.
 Students should initiate requests for accommodation; however, the accountability and responsibility of accommodations is shared among faculty, students, administrators, and staff.
 Reasonable accommodations for students with disabilities are designed to provide equal access in a manner that does not compromise essential elements of academic programs.

 The Role of the Academic Program and Faculty

 UNMC academic and professional programs will not inquire whether an applicant has a disability during the admission process; however, information describing the general actions that UNMC is prepared to take in accommodating students is widely available to applicants and accepted students at: https://www.unmc.edu/student-success/support-services/accessibility-services/index.html.
-Individual accommodation plans are developed in conjunction with the UNMC Services for Students with Disabilities Coordinator.
+Individual accommodation plans are developed in conjunction with the UNMC Accessibility Services Center (ASC).
 Furthermore,

 - Faculty must not try to assess or diagnose whether a student has a disability or what accommodations should be provided.
 Instead, faculty should make a referral to the ASC if there is a concern that a student may require reasonable accommodation based on disability.
 Faculty should not independently grant accommodations for a perceived disability to a student without first contacting the ASC.